totekuh/rtsp-crawler-engine/README.md

 # rtsp-crawler-engine

-<h3>IMPORTANT!
-RTSP probing is running through a tor proxy, you should probably do the same.</h3>
+<h3>Use a tor proxy to keep yourself anonymous during the rtsp probing.</h3>
 service tor start

 # There are different ways to obtain the cameras:
 # 1. blindly scan the internet and locate open streams:
 <h3>REMEMBER!
-If you are using a masscan to locate the streams, please note that masscan is using it's own TCP/IP stack, so it will ignore your proxy.
-To avoid this and keep your anonymity safe, you can try to init your scans via VPN connection with packets masquerading.</h3>
+If you are using a masscan to locate the streams, please note that masscan uses it's own TCP/IP stack, so it will ignore your proxy.
+To avoid this and keep your anonymity safe, you can try to init your scans via a VPN connection with packets masquerading.</h3>

 ./masscan_to_rtsp.py --masscan 10.0.0.0/8 --output masscan_results.txt
 # 1.1 do an aggressive scan: